Keelin999/COMP593-Lab-1/README.md

 # COMP593-Lab 1
- Learning about Git and GiHUB
+ Learning about Git and GitHub